Terms & Conditions

 4. Fees

 4.2.
-All amounts set out in the Agreement are exclusive of VAT and other taxes, which the Customer must pay to Centrus360 in addition to and at the same time as the Fees.
+The Fees are exclusive of VAT and other taxes, which the Customer must pay to Centrus360 in addition to and at the same time as the Fees.

-4.6.1.
-Centrus360 may suspend the Customer's account and access to all or part of the Services until payment is received in full; and
+4.4.1.
+Centrus360 may suspend the Customer’s account and access to all or part of the Services until payment is received in full and

-4.6.2.
-Centrus360 may charge interest on the overdue amount, calculated daily at an annual rate of 8 percentage points per annum above the then-current base rate of the Bank of England (https://www.bankofengland.co.uk/monetary-policy/the-interest-rate-bank-rate) from the due date until payment (whether before or after judgment).
+4.4.2.
+Centrus360 may charge interest on the overdue amount, calculated daily at an annual rate of 5 percentage points per annum above the then-current base rate of the Bank of England from the due date until payment.

-4.7.
-If the Customer exceeds the user or contract limits specified by Centrus360 at the time of purchase, Centrus360 may invoice the Customer for, and the Customer must pay, a pro rata increase in the Fees reflecting the increased users and contracts until the end of the then-current contract year.
+4.5.
+If the Customer exceeds the usage limits for the Hosted Services specified by Centrus360 at the time of purchase or renewal, Centrus360 may invoice the Customer for, and the Customer must pay, a pro rata increase in the Fees reflecting the increased usage.

-4.8.
-The Fees may be increased by Centrus360 at any time on 30 days written notice.
+4.6.
+The Fees for the Hosted Services and Legal Support Services may be increased by Centrus360 at any time on 30 days written notice to the Customer.

 5. Conditions of use